North Korea test fires ballistic missile off east coast | DW | 19.10.2021

 The military in South Korea has confirmed the projectile was a submarine-launched ballistic missile.
 It comes as intelligence chiefs from the US, South Korea and Japan meet in Seoul.

-North Korea fired at least one ballistic missile off its east coast, South Korea and Japan confirmed Tuesday.
+North Korea fired a submarine-launched ballistic missile (SLBM) off its east coast, South Korea's military confirmed Tuesday.

-It is believed to be a submarine-launched ballistic missile (SLBM), the South military said of the latest in a series of weapons tests in recent weeks.
+Both, the South and Japan said that at least one ballistic missile was launched — the latest in a series of weapons tests in recent weeks.

 "Our military detected one unidentified short-range ballistic missile presumed to be an SLBM fired by North Korea," Seoul's Joint Chiefs of Staff said.